demonnico/UIKitAnimationPro/README.md

-##why use it
+##Why Use It

-* it helps you create a sequnce of animaions like the way in cocos2d. (also like Sprite Kit even without iOS7)
+* It helps you create a sequnce of animaions like the way in cocos2d. (also like Sprite Kit even without iOS7)

 ##How To Use